Procurement Tips

 VPAT® usage and limitations

-The VPAT® is merely a tool to be utilized by those procuring EIR.
-Albeit valuable, the VPAT® should never be taken at face value.
+The VPAT® and the resulting ACR are merely tools to be utilized by those procuring digital resources.
+Albeit valuable, ACRs based on the VPAT® should never be taken at face value.
 Conversations with vendors about accessibility are a vital part of the procurement process.

-Just because a vendor notates "supports" within its VPAT® does not necessarily mean it's a good option.
+Just because a vendor notes "supports" within its ACR, it does not necessarily mean it's a good option.
 Some things to look for:

-- If a vendor has never heard of the term VPAT®, chances are the EIR in question is not accessible, or you may need to do some independent research and/or testing.
+- If a vendor has never heard of the terms VPAT® or ACR, chances are the digital resource in question is not accessible.
+You may need to do some independent research and/or testing.

-- A VPAT® which indicates "supports" for all criteria without much explanation about the EIR should raise a red flag regarding its validity.
+- An ACR which indicates "supports" for all criteria without much explanation about the digital resource should raise a red flag regarding its validity.

 - More is not always better.
-Just because a VPAT® for a given EIR contains more supported criteria than another, does not make it the more accessible choice.
+Just because an ACR for a given digital resource contains more supported criteria than another, does not make it the more accessible choice.
 Careful consideration should be taken to analyze how the product or service will be used and how each of the criteria affect that usage.

-Depending on scope or utilization of the EIR, additional accessibility testing may be warranted.
+Depending on scope or utilization of the digital resource, additional accessibility testing may be warranted.
 For example, if a particular software will be utilized for a large group on the Texas A&M campus, testing would be necessary.
 It can be performed at the unit level or by the Technology Services accessibility team.
-Either way, proper documentation of accessibility testing is necessary to proceed with procurement of EIR.
+Either way, proper documentation of accessibility testing is necessary to proceed with procurement of digital resources.

 Additional requirements and documentation

-Whether an EIR is purchased to fulfill a business need, or services are procured for the development of EIR, ALL procurement documents should include a statement about EIR accessibility standards.
+Whether a digital resource is purchased to fulfill a business need, or services are procured for development of digital resources, ALL procurement documents should include a statement about digital resource accessibility standards.
 These may include, but are not limited to, Requests for Qualifications, Requests for Proposals, and Contracts.
 For additional assistance, contact your procurement/contracts office.

 Did you know?